bor3ham/mireco/README.md

   direct reading from dom elements with refs)
 - All time or duration values are handled internally as `milliseconds from epoch` in `utc`.
 Any localisation should be performed in your own wrapper components.
+- For basic use cases, all inputs are expected to be used by Mireco consumers as flat components - eg. the `Checkbox` component uses a convenience `label="label contents"` prop instead of requiring `<Label><Checkbox/> label contents</Label>`

 Non battle-tested guidelines:

-- Form basic use cases, all inputs are expected to be used by Mireco consumers as flat components - eg. the `Checkbox` component uses a convenience `label="label contents"` prop instead of requiring `<Label><Checkbox/> label contents</Label>`
 - Existing html properties such as `style` and `className` should be passed through - with prefixes where there are multiple injection points eg. `containerStyle` and `inputStyle`
 - The `style` prop refers to the outermost container of a Mireco component.
 More specific style